boolean-uk/developer-environment-setup/README.md

 # Developer Environment Setup

-To be able to write and run code, we must install the right softwares on our machine.
+To be able to write and run code, we must install the right software on our machine.
 By following this guide you will have a computer that is ready for coding.
-Please follow the instructions that are specific to your operating system, where needed.
+Please follow the instructions that are specific to your operating system.

 ## Objectives

 - Setup Terminal / Command prompt
-- Install git
+- Install git and Git Bash
-- Install VSCode
+- Install Visual Studio Code (VSCode)
   - Setup VSCode
-- Install node
+- Install NVM and NodeJS
 - Setup SSH keys for github

 ## Setup Guide